 - Where to play Gin rummy & how to download on mobile.

 About Gin Rummy & Origin

-We know about four 2-player rummy card game to have been recorded in history – Gin rummy, Pinochle (Bezique), Cribbage and Piquet.
+We know about four 2-player rummy card games to have been recorded in history – Gin rummy, Pinochle (Bezique), Cribbage, and Piquet.

 However, Gin, the newest among all, managed to gain popularity across the globe.

 The beauty of the game is that although the gin rummy game rules can be understood in a matter of minutes, mastering it can take you forever.

 This game is a gambler’s delight because it’s simple yet utterly unpredictable –

 you could be winning one moment and even before you realize someone else emerges a winner the next moment.

 According to a popular belief, Gin rummy had originated from a 2-player game called Conquian or Coon-can.

 It consists of the following 10 cards in each of the 4 suits: A, 2, 3, 4, 5, 6, 7, J, Q, K.